Stories From The Stage’s Wes Hazard Interviewed

 As the host of a storytelling show that welcomes any story so long as it is true, resonant, well-told, and on-theme I find that the biggest challenge is usually modulating the emotional temperature of the room between tellers.
 If someone tells an incredible (but heartbreaking) story about addiction and loss, and you know that the next story is a side-splittingly hilarious account of the worst temp job ever then you have to do the work of acknowledging the pain, lauding the teller, and then getting the crowd ready for an emotional 180.
 I like to think that my years in comedy clubs reading crowds and intently watching other performers of all skill levels really helps me there, and for the viewers at home editing and commercial breaks certainly assists with that.

-See also Celebrity Spotlight: James Charleston Interviewed
+See also Celebrity Spotlight: Carlos Alazraqui

 6. What is next for you?